Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Arizona Stats and Trends

-- So far this year Arizona has two wins against the spread.

-- This year, the Wildcats won ATS in their only game as an underdog of 17.5 points or more.

-- Arizona's games this year have gone over the total in two out of six opportunities (33.3%).
+- Arizona's games this season have hit the over on two of six set point totals (33.3%).

-- In games that Arizona amasses over 342.3 yards, the team is 2-2 against the spread and 0-4 overall.

-- The Wildcats have turned the ball over 14 times this season, six more turnovers than the Huskies have forced (8).
+- This year the Wildcats have turned the ball over 14 times, six more than the Huskies' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.